Al-Nahdiah

-Al-Nahdiah (النهضة) was a companion of the Islamic prophet Muhammad.
+Al-Nahdiah (النهدية) was a companion of the Islamic prophet Muhammad.

 Other transliterations include Nadia, An-Nahdiyah or Al Nahdiah (النهدية).
 This name indicates her tribe (Nahd); her personal name seems to have been Hakima.

 Biography

 Family

 Her father was Habib ibn Kuwayb, from the Thaqif tribe, who was considered a foreigner in Mecca.
 Her mother, Umayma, was from the Quraysh.
 Umayma's father, Abdullah, was from the Taym, the same clan as Abu Bakr; and her mother, Ruqayqa bint Khuwaylid, was a sister of Khadija and a member of the Asad clan.

 Al-Nahdiah had a daughter, whose father is unnamed.
 It is sometimes asserted that Al-Nahdiah's daughter was named Umm Umays.
 This is due to the ambiguous wording of Ibn Saad's account.
 However, Ibn Ishaq makes it clear that Umm Umays and Al-Nahdiah's daughter were two different people.

 Slavery

 It is not known how Al-Nahdiah and her daughter became slaves.
 They were in the service of a woman of the Abdal-Dar clan of the Quraysh.

 Al-Nahdiah and her friends Umm Umays and Zunnira were among the earliest converts to Islam.
 When the lower-class Muslims were persecuted for their faith in the period 614–616, these three slaves were among those who were tortured.

 One day Al-Nahdiah and her daughter were instructed to grind some flour.
 Their mistress was saying, "By Allah, I shall never set you free," just as Abu Bakr was passing.
 He immediately said, "Take back that oath."
 The woman replied: "I take it back.
 You corrupted them, so you can set them free."
 They agreed to a price, and Abu Bakr declared: "I will take them, and they are manumitted.
 Return her flour to her!"
 Al-Nahdiah responded, "Shouldn't we finish grinding it first?"
 Although not legally obliged, they completed the task before following Abu Bakr.